 The Quality Initiatives Division (QID) supports the Community Health Centers (CHCs) in providing high quality health care to people in need through quality improvement and systems changes.
 QID helps CHCs improve their care delivery through ongoing coaching and training in quality improvement.
 QID and Colorado CHC quality initiatives include:

-Division members include: Jessica Sanchez, Holly Kingsbury, Taylor Miranda Thompson, Valerie Nielsen, Mike Marosits, and Emily Bauer.
+Division members include: Jessica Sanchez, Holly Kingsbury, Taylor Miranda Thompson and Mike Marosits.